 I’m interested only in expressing basic human emotions — tragedy, ecstasy, doom and so on […] and the fact that a lot of people break down and cry when confronted with my pictures show that I communicate those basic human emotions.

 Mark Rothko quoted by Jacob Baal-Teshuva in Mark Rothko, 1903–1970: Pictures as Drama, New York, 2003. p.
 50.

 Color field painting as a term was coined in the mid-1950s by the American art critic Clement Greenberg.
-Later, in 1964, he mounted a major exhibition for the Los Angeles County Museum of Art called post-painterly abstraction.
-The exhibition was dominated by large-scale canvases with a minimum of surface details and saturated with vast expanses of flat colour.
+Later, in 1964, he mounted a major exhibition for the Los Angeles County Museum of Art called Post-painterly Abstraction.
+The exhibition was dominated by large-scale canvases with a minimum of surface details and saturated with vast expanses of flat color.
 Greenberg claimed that this work represented the next inevitable step in the evolution of modern art.

 Barnett Newman quoted by Landau, E. G. in Reading Abstract Expressionism, New Haven & London, 2005, p.
 139.

 Where did color field painting come from?
 Perhaps Claude Monet’s huge Water Lilies canvases come to mind.
 But think also of artists like Henri Matisse and Joan Miró, who were creating huge canvases of expressive color, containing loose figurative drawings or outlines.
 Richard Diebenkorn was blown away by Matisse’s paintings from 1914, which he first saw in America in 1966.
 Diebenkorn’s Ocean Park series of paintings are believed to have been hugely influenced by Matisse’s French Window at Collioure, and View of Notre Dame.